Frequently Asked Questions

 Yes.
 We process credit, debit, or HSA cards through Stripe.
-Your card will be charged after your appointment is over.
+Your card will be charged when your session has been completed.
 Other payment methods are also available and can be discussed with our office or your therapist.

 Can I meet with my therapist online?

 Yes.
-We can meet with you online through a secure video platform that we will send you a link to before your scheduled appointment.
-Due to state licensing requirements, we are only able to see clients that live in Texas.
+We can meet with you online through a secure video platform.
+You will receive a link to connect for your session before the scheduled appointment.
+Due to state licensing requirements, we are only able to see clients who live in Texas.

 Not sure where to start?